Dr Nasia Hadjigeorgiou

 Supervision of Projects/PhDs

-- Eleni Neocleous – Second supervisor, ‘The rights of migrants in distress at sea in International Human Rights Law and the European Union’s responsibility to international protection – A new insight to irregular migration”.
+- Eleni Neocleous – Second PhD supervisor, ‘The rights of migrants in distress at sea in International Human Rights Law and the European Union’s responsibility to international protection – A new insight to irregular migration’

-- Republic of Cyprus, Attorney General’s Office (November 2015 – February 2016, August 2016 – October 2017 and March 2018 – March 2019).
-The position involves providing consulting services to the Attorney General’s Office on Public International Law matters.
+- Republic of Cyprus, Attorney General’s Office, 2015-2020 The position involved providing consulting services to the Attorney General’s Office on Public International Law matters.

-- Country expert for Cyprus in the international project ‘V-Dem: Global standards, Local Knowledge’ (February 2014, January 2017 and January 2018).
-V-Dem uses country experts to assess democratic practices worldwide from 1900 to today.
+- Country expert for Cyprus in the international project ‘V-Dem: Global standards, Local Knowledge’ (ongoing) V-Dem uses country experts to assess democratic practices worldwide from 1900 to today.
 It is a collaboration among more than 50 scholars and is co-hosted by the Department of Political Science at the University of Gothenburg (Sweden) and the Kellogg Institute at the University of Notre Dame (USA).
-V-Dem has received the Lijphart/Przeworski/Verba Best Dataset Award 2016 for best data set in comparative politics.

 - Graduate School Studentship, King’s College London, 2011-14, tuition fees and maintenance for the completion of the PhD.